What can wash away my sins?

-He made men and women to rely on each other.
-God made them equal partners in life with different roles and they should respect each other always.
+He made men and women equal in life with different roles and purposed them to enjoy a loving, respectful partnership.

 The Lord God said, “It is not good for the man to be alone.
 I will make a helper suitable for him” . . .
 21 So the Lord God caused the man to fall into a deep sleep; and while he was sleeping, he took one of the man’s ribs and then closed up the place with flesh.
 22 Then the Lord God made a woman from the rib he had taken out of the man, and he brought her to the man (Genesis 2:18; 21-22).